macadmins/installapplications/README.md

 URLs should not be subject to redirection, or there may be unintended behavior.
 Please link directly to the URI of the package.

-You may have more than one package in each stage.
-Packages will be deployed in alphabetical order, not listed order, so if you want packages installed in a certain order, begin their file names with 1-, 2-, 3- as the case may be.
+You may have more than one package and script in each stage.
+Packages and scripts will be deployed in the order listed.

 ### Creating your JSON